mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 that has the same name as the directory, `hello` in this case.
 In Windows this file will have a `.exe` file extension.

-To run the application, enter `./hello`, or in Window just `hello`.
+To run the application, enter `./hello`, or in Windows just `hello`.

-Go executables are statically linked which means that can be run without any other supporting files.
+Go executables are statically linked which means they can be run without any other supporting files.
 They can be copied to a machine with the same architecture and be run without installing anything else.